Withdraw from your studies

 Living in private-rented accommodation

-If you have withdrawn from your studies and are living in private-rented accommodation, it is unlikely that you will be able to end your tenancy agreement early.
+It is unlikely that you will be able to end a private tenancy agreement early if you withdraw.
 You will no longer be eligible for council tax exemption after withdrawal.

 Returning to University accommodation

-If you enroll onto another course and want to live in University accommodation again, you will need to apply for returner accommodation in February 2023.
+You might return to your studies and want to live in University accommodation again.
+In this case you will need to apply for returner accommodation.
 It is important to note that returner accommodation is very limited.

 Access to university services